-Cloud Is Ready to Handle Your Contact Center
+Cloud Is Ready to Handle the Scope of Your Cisco Contact Center

 Organizations often ask us if the cloud is ready to handle the scope of their operations.
-The cloud has rapidly matured and offers a host of proven capabilities and benefits for ever larger, more sophisticated operations.
-Regardless of whether you're running a contact center in conjunction with IP Office or Aura (or even an older Definity), Five9 can meet your needs.
+The cloud has rapidly matured and offers a host of proven capabilities and benefits for larger, more sophisticated operations.
+Regardless of whether you're running a contact center in conjunction with Unified Communications Manager Enterprise or Express, Five9 can meet your needs.

-- Scalability: The cloud offers the ability to quickly and economically scale as your business needs change-permanently or seasonally.
-With the cloud you pay as you go-only for what you actually use, not what you might use in the future. - Security: SaaS companies MUST provide high security in order to operate.
+- Scalability and provisioning: The cloud offers the ability to quickly and economically scale as your business needs change-permanently, seasonally, or driven by events.
+With the cloud you pay as you go and only for what you actually use, not what you might use in the future. - Security: SaaS companies MUST provide high security in order to operate.
+They provide their own encrypted voice and data paths, eliminating the need for kludgy VPN tunnels required by Cisco Finesse.
 This delivers an economy of scale related to security, as well as resiliency.
-As enterprises have increasingly moved other applications to the cloud, they have spurred innovation and investment in cloud security making cloud providers the most secure businesses around. - Rich features: Cloud-based solutions offer an array of features that many onpremises solutions don't have or cannot provide cost-effectively.
-With cloud, you can trial new applications such as workforce optimization (WFO) or a new digital channel quickly-without the need for major long-term financial commitment or the angst of installing a new capability. - Connectivity to existing applications: Cloud solutions use open APIs and provide pre-packaged integration with leading CRM market leaders.
-Because the application is in the cloud, they also ensure that the integration is kept current with access to the latest capabilities.
-No need for manual updates or crossing your fingers that it will be compatible.
+As enterprises have increasingly moved other applications to the cloud, they have spurred innovation and investment in cloud security, making cloud providers the most secure businesses around.

-- Resiliency: Premises-based contact centers operate in a 99.999% availability world.
-But premises-based systems subtract scheduled maintenance from their stat, actually resulting in a less-available solution.
+- Rich feature set: Cloud-based solutions offer an array of features that many onpremises solutions don't have or cannot provide cost-effectively.
+With cloud, you can trial new applications such as workforce optimization (WFO) or a new digital channel quickly-without the need for major long-term financial commitment or the angst of installing a new capability. - Connectivity to existing applications: Cloud solutions use open APIs and provide pre-packaged integration with leading CRM leaders and SDKs for homegrown applications.
+Because the contact center is in the cloud, vendors also ensure that integrations are kept current with access to the latest capabilities.
+There's no need for manual updates or crossing your fingers and hoping it will be compatible. - Resiliency: Premises-based contact centers operate in a 99.999% availability world.
+But, premises-based systems subtract scheduled maintenance from their stat, actually resulting in a less-available solution.
 Cloud vendors' availability is measured 24x7x365.
 At Five9, system updates occur without interruption of service.
-While customers are always notified of pending updates, agents and supervisors only notice changes at their next login. - Cost: Five9 offers the choice of bundled or à la carte services available via fixed rate or usage-based billing.
-Coupled with the ability to rapidly scale to address permanent or seasonal needs, cloud contact centers enable unmatched flexibility. - Maintenance: Premises-based solutions require in-house IT skillsets for routine moves, adds, changes and more encompassing work that requires maintenance windows.
+While customers are always notified of pending updates, agents and supervisors only notice changes at their next login. - Cost: Five 9 offers the choice of bundled or à la carte services available via fixed rate or usage-based billing.
+Coupled with the ability to rapidly scale to address permanent or seasonal needs, cloud contact centers enable unmatched flexibility. - Maintenance: Premises-based solutions require in-house IT skillsets for routine moves, adds, changes, and more encompassing work that requires maintenance windows.
 Cloud solutions reduce the cost and time, freeing IT personnel to focus on more strategic priorities.